 Kayaking on Kalamalka Lake.
 Photo by: Ken Hagen

-After the peak summer months, Okanagan Lake is warm and ready to enjoy throughout the month of September.
-Lake activities and attractions are open seasonally, usually from May long weekend until Thanksgiving weekend in early October (depending on the weather), so September offers one of the last chances to take advantage of the warm weather and get out on the water.
+After the peak summer months, Okanagan Lake is warm and ready to enjoy throughout September.
+Lake activities and attractions are open seasonally, usually from the May long weekend until Thanksgiving weekend in early October (depending on the weather), so September offers one of the last chances to take advantage of the warm weather and get out on the water.
 Make the most of outdoor adventures off the water, like ziplining, ATVing, hiking, rock climbing, and more.

-The Labour Day long weekend is the last chance to enjoy Meet Me on Bernard, with activations and extended patios along Bernard Avenue, which is pedestrian only for the summer.
+The Labour Day long weekend is the last chance to enjoy Meet Me on Bernard, with activations and extended patios along Bernard Avenue, which is pedestrian-only for the summer.

 Feast of Fields, Okanagan Chefs Association.